From left to right: Spencer Zimmerman, Art O'Brien, Mark Smith, Meri Marsh, Brandon Morin, and Jerry Coleman.

 O'Brien graduated from the University of Findlay and has dedicated much of his career to the Western Equestrian Studies program's continued growth and success.
 Currently, along with holding the position of Director of the Western Riding Program, O'Brien is a teaching faculty member and the head coach of the University of Findlay Ranch Horse Team.

-Jerry Coleman, Instructor
+Jerry Coleman, Riding Instructor in the Western Riding Program

-Mark Smith, Instructor
+Mark Smith, Riding Instructor in the Western Riding Program

 Mark Smith has been a professional horse trainer for 30 years.
 His primary focus has been in showing horses in the Paint Horse industry.
 Mark earned an Associate Degree in Equine Studies and Business Administration from the University of Findlay.
 He also holds a Bachelor of Arts degree in Education from The University of Maine.